Famous poet and author, William Wordsworth was born on 7 April, 1770 in a fine Georgian house in Cockermouth, which was owned by Sir James Lowther.

 William purchased the Rash field nearby with the intention of building a house.
-The house never materialised, and the land is now known as ´Dora´s Field.´ During his time at Rydal Mount, in 1820, William published the ´Guide through the District of the Lakes.´ In 1842, he became Poet Laureate, and resigned as Distributor of Stamps for Westmorland.
+Although the house never materialised, the land is known as ´Dora´s Field´.
+During his time at Rydal Mount, in 1820, William published the ´Guide through the District of the Lakes’.
+In 1842, he became Poet Laureate, and resigned as Distributor of Stamps for Westmorland.

 St Oswald´s Church, Grasmere

-In 1850, at 80 years of age, William caught a cold while out walking in the countryside, and died on 23 April, St George´s Day.
-Both he, and his loyal wife Mary, who died nine years later, have a simple tombstone in the churchyard of St Oswald´s Church in Grasmere, one of the most visited literary shrines in Europe.
+In 1850, at 80 years of age, William caught a cold while out walking in the countryside.
+He died on 23 April, St George´s Day.
+Along with his loyal wife Mary, who died 9 years later, a simple tombstone stands in the churchyard of St Oswald´s Church, Grasmere.
+It has become one of the most visited literary shrines in Europe.

-Wordsworth wrote over 70,000 lines of verse, perhaps the most famous poem being ´I Wandered Lonely as a Cloud.´ The poet was inspired to write the verses by an event in April, 1802, when out walking with his sister Dorothy around Glencoyne Bay, Ullswater.
+Wordsworth wrote over 70,000 lines of verse.
+For example, perhaps the most famous poem ´I Wandered Lonely as a Cloud´.
+It was an event in April, 1802 that inspired the line.
+When out walking with his sister Dorothy around Glencoyne Bay, Ullswater.
 William and his sister happened across a ´long belt´ of daffodils.

-If you are planning a trip to the Lakes, why not book into the Windermere Tranquil Retreat for a taste of luxury?
+If like William Wordsworth, you are planning a trip to the Lakes, why not book into the Windermere Tranquil Retreat for a taste of luxury?